 What is Demerol?

 Demerol is an opioid painkiller.
-It’s most commonly prescribed to treat moderate to severe pain especially after surgeries.
-Because it is a highly abused drug, and you shouldn’t use it longer than two days.
+It’s most commonly prescribed to treat moderate to severe pain, especially after surgeries.
+Because it is a highly abused drug, it shouldn’t be used longer than two days.

 How Does Demerol Work?